Find a list of 40 best thriller movies you must see.

 It’s quite a difficult task, determining the best thriller movies to watch.
 There are so many on the shortlist and, frankly – the best movie thrillers is a very subjective topic.

-However, I’m sure most of us will agree that a good thriller is centred around a gripping storyline, strong characters and a great deal of suspense, anticipation and mystery.
+However, I’m sure most of us will agree that a good thriller is centered around a gripping story-line, strong characters and a great deal of suspense, anticipation and mystery.
 If you’re an Alfred Hitchcock fan (the King of suspense and psychological thrillers) – you’ll already be familiar with this type of film.

 Our list of best thriller movies to watch includes some of the greatest ever made (including those with a horror crossover).

 1. The Silence Of The to Lambs (1991)

 Undoubtedly, one of best thriller movies ever made is The Silence Of The Lambs.
 With unforgettable performances from both Anthony Hopkins and Jodie Foster, this chilling and dramatic thriller depicts the story of a young FBI agent, fresh out of the Academy who’s been recruited to work on the case of serial killer, Buffalo Bill.
 But this requires her to infiltrate with the infamous Hannibal Lecter.